-Parker's recruiting efforts were also recognized with www.boxtorow.com ranking both of his recruiting classes in the top four among all Historically Black Colleges and Universities (HBCUs).
+Parker's recruiting efforts were also recognized with www.boxtorow.com ranking both recruiting classes in the top four among all Historically Black Colleges and Universities (HBCUs).
 Norfolk State's 2016 class ranked as the best in the MEAC and third among HBCUs, while the 2017 class ranked second and fourth, respectively.

 Parker played wide receiver and cornerback at the University of Richmond and was a member of Colonial Athletic Association championship teams in 2009 and 2012.
 He also ran track and graduated in 2013 with a degree in political science.